churichard/ru-direct/README.md

 - Add collapsing toolbar
 - Add in maps of the bus routes
 - Add directions from one bus stop to another
+- Add About page with contributors and Google Maps attribution
 - Publish the app on the Play Store and release it to the public

 ## Contributors